josephlee188/Fluid-simulation-Navier-Stokes-eqn.-/README.md

-# Fluid-simulation-Navier-Stokes-eqn.-
+# Fluid-simulation-with-Navier-Stokes-equation.-
-This is Julia implementation of fluid simulation using Navier Stokes equation
+This is Julia implementation of fluid simulation (2D) using Navier Stokes equation